Paul Motian interview & discography

 Bill Evans New Jazz Conceptions (1956)

 An excellent and underrated album in both Bill Evans’ and Paul Motian’s discographies.
-With regard to Paul, this album shows his thorough mastery of the hard bop vocabulary and of conventional drum technique, including solo exchanges that demonstrate the influence of Max Roach.
+With regard to Paul, this album demonstrates his mastery of the hard bop vocabulary and of conventional drum technique, including solo exchanges that demonstrate the influence of Max Roach.

 Bill Evans Complete Village Vanguard Recordings 1961